 You may see or hear something that could be that vital piece of information needed to stop a terrorist attack.

 Terrorism is rare in the UK, but an attack could happen at any time or place without warning.
-The current threat to the UK stands at Severe, which means an attack is highly likely.
+The current threat to the UK stands at Substantial, which means an attack is likely.

 By working together with the police, staying alert and thinking about your safety and security at home or work or when you are out and about, you can make it harder for terrorists to plan or carry out an attack.